sbinet/fubsy/README.rst

 Fubsy is a tool for efficiently building software.
 If you need to minimally rebuild a bunch of target files from a bunch of source files by following a bunch of rules, Fubsy is what you need.
-If you prefer formal abstract language, Fubsy is an engine for conditional execution of actions based on the dependencies between related resources.
+If you prefer a more formal, abstract description: Fubsy is an engine for conditional execution of actions based on the dependencies between related resources.

 Building
 --------